 What Is Plyometric Exercise?

-Plyometric exercises have two parts.
+Exercises for plyometric training have two parts.
 The first part, is the lengthening phase, where your muscles are stretched out much like a robber band that is going to be released.
 The second portion is the shortening phase, where the energy is released.
 It is characterized by an explosive or sudden contraction of the muscle.

 Over time, an athlete will be able to increase their power enough to allow them to jump higher and farther than they were previously able to jump.

 During the course of a single game, a player may be called upon to jump for a ball, hurdle an opponent, sprint in a sudden opposing direction, and protect an object with their hands.
-Plyometrics are completely essential to running, jumping, and landing with composure and balance.
+Plyometrics workouts are essential to running, jumping, and landing with composure and balance.

 Plyometric Workouts For Beginners